Betty and Veronica: Stories

 Stories center around the daily life in Riverdale, which includes school, sports, part-time jobs, and romance.
 Most stories usually feature the two young women as they fight for Archie's affections.
 On occasion, stories will delve into more serious subjects such as divorce or cheating.

 In 2007, a new realistic look for the characters was experimented with but reverted to their traditional appearances in 2008.

 At New York Comic Con in 2013, Archie Comics announced that Betty and Veronica would leave Riverdale in Farewell, Betty and Veronica written by Michael Uslan with art by Dan Parent, and that two new female characters would replace them.
 The six-issue arc, titled Farewell to Betty and Veronica, was published from November 2014 to August 2015 through issues #272-277.

 Volume 3 (2016–2017)

 Story

 Betty and Veronica was relaunched in 2016 as one of the New Riverdale titles.
 The series focuses on Pops’ Chocklit Shoppe being taken over by a huge coffee company owned by Veronica's father.
 Betty and Veronica take opposing viewpoints over the issue.

+Attempted film adaptation

+In 2003, Archie Comics Entertainment teamed up with Miramax Films to develop a film version of the comic book series, but it was scrapped and it was never materialized.